 Sustainability is not considered in the construction of new buildings.
+(0 points)

-Score explanation: Roger Guindon Hall, the medical school's building, is an older construction at the university.
-However, efforts have been made to renovate the institution in 2016 which led to saving 5 million kilowatt hours of electricity a year.
-At the University of Ottawa, all new university buildings must now be built to a LEED silver certification standard.
+Score explanation: The University of Ottawa has introduced a series of energy retrofits on campus designed to reduce energy consumption, and greenhouse gas emissions in 2024 have continued to decrease in comparison to previous years.
+Currently, as of March 2025, estimated savings totalling 804,000 kWh/yr, ~1,540 GJ/year thermal, and 900 m3/yr of domestic water, and the uOttawa Energy Team continues with small scale tuning to the buildings on campus to further reduce emissions.
+Roger Guindon Hall, the medical school's building, is an older construction at the university.
+However, efforts have been made to renovate the institution in 2016 which led to saving 5 million kilowatt hours of electricity a year. the University of Ottawa, all new university buildings must now be built to a LEED silver certification standard.
 There is also a requirement to consider (or add) a green roof to new constructions or in the retrofitting process (weight permitting).
+The Office of Sustainability is investigating the addition of more electric vehicle charging stations on existing campus grounds.

-As of 2024, the new University of Ottawa Faculty of Health Sciences (200 Lees Campus) is seeking LEED platinum certification, the highest rating available.
-This certification will only be finalized after one year of monitoring.
+The new University of Ottawa Faculty of Health Sciences (200 Lees Campus) is seeking LEED platinum certification, the highest rating available.
+This certification has not yet been finalized as of March 2025.
+Additionally, the new Advanced Medical Research Centre building will have electric vehicle chargers and also target LEED platinum certification after its completion.

 5.5.
-Has the medical school or institution implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting?
+Has the institution implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting?

-- Yes, the medical school or institution has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilized by students.
-Alternatively, the campus location is not amenable to unsustainable forms of transportation by default. - The medical school or institution has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised. - The medical school or institution has not implemented strategies to encourage and provide environmentally-friendly transportation options.
+Yes, the institution has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilised by students.
+Alternatively, the campus location is not amenable to unsustainable forms of transportation by default.
+(2 points)

+The institution has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised.
+(1 point)

+The institution has not implemented strategies to encourage and provide environmentally-friendly transportation options.
+(0 points)